2.2 Material Accounting Policies

 Contract modifications are accounted for when additions, deletions or changes are approved either to the contract scope or contract price.
 Contract modifications involving services added that are not distinct are accounted for on a cumulative catch up basis, while those that are distinct are accounted for prospectively as a separate contract.

-'Unbilled revenues' (contract asset) represent revenue earned in excess of billings as at the end of the reporting year.
+Unbilled revenues' (contract asset) represent revenue earned in excess of billings as at the end of the reporting year.
 Where right to consideration is unconditional upon passage of time is classified as a financial asset however, for fixed price development contracts, where milestone is not due as per contract terms as on date of reporting, the same is classified as non-financial asset.

-'Unearned & deferred revenue' (contract liabilities) represent billing in excess of revenue recognised.
+Unearned & deferred revenue' (contract liabilities) represent billing in excess of revenue recognized.

 Deferred contract costs of:

-Use of significant judgements in revenue recognition:
+Use of significant Judgments in revenue recognition:

 The Company uses the percentage-of-completion method in accounting for its fixed-price contracts.
-Use of the percentage-of-completion method requires the Company to estimate costs expended to date as a proportion of the total costs to be expended.
+Use of the percentage- of-completion method requires the Company to estimate costs expended to date as a proportion of the total costs to be expended.
 Costs expended have been used to measure progress towards completion as there is a direct relationship between input and productivity.

 Provision for estimated losses, if any, on uncompleted contracts are recorded in the year in which such losses become probable based on the expected contract estimates at the reporting date.

-b.
-Other income
+b) Other income

 Other Income comprises primarily of interest income, dividend income, gain/loss on investment and foreign exchange gain/ loss.

-(II) Dividend income is accounted in the year in which the right to receive the same is established.
+II) Dividend income is accounted in the year in which the right to receive the same is established.

-c.
-Employee benefits
+c) Employee benefits

-d.
-Post-employment benefits
+d) Post-employment benefits

-(i) Defined contribution plan
+i) Defined contribution plan:

-(ii) Defined benefit plans
+ii) Defined benefit plans:

 The provident fund scheme managed by trust, employee's gratuity fund scheme managed by insurers and post-retirement medical benefit scheme are the Company's defined benefit plans.
-Wherever applicable, the present value of the obligation under such defined benefit plans is determined based on actuarial valuation using the Projected Unit Credit Method, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
+Wherever applicable, the present value of the obligation under such defined benefit plans is determined based on actuarial valuation using the Projected Unit Credit Method, which recognizes each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.

 The obligation is measured at the present value of the estimated future cash-flows.
 The discount rates used for determining the present value of the obligation under defined benefit plans is based on the market yields on government bonds as at the balance sheet date, having maturity periods approximating to the terms of related obligations.
-Actuarial gains and losses through re-measurement of the defined benefit liability/(asset) are recognised in other comprehensive income.
-The actual return of portfolio of plan assets, in excess of yields computed by applying the discount rate used to measure the defined benefit obligation are recognised in Other Comprehensive Income.
-Remeasurements comprising of actuarial gains or losses and return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are not reclassified to statement of profit and loss in subsequent years.
+Actuarial gains and losses through re-measurement of the defined benefit liability/ (asset) are recognized in other comprehensive income.
+The actual return of portfolio of plan assets, in excess of yields computed by applying the discount rate used to measure the defined benefit obligation are recognized in Other Comprehensive Income.
+Remeasurements comprising of actuarial

-(iii) Compensated absences
+iii) Compensated absences

 Compensated absences which are expected to occur within twelve months after the end of the period in which the employee renders the related services are recognized as undiscounted liability at the balance sheet date.
 Compensated absences which are not expected to occur within twelve months after the end of the year in which the employee renders the related services are recognized as an actuarially determined liability at the present value of the defined benefit obligation at the balance sheet date.

-(v) Social security plans
+v) Social security plans

 Employer's contribution payable with respect to the social security plans, which are defined contribution plans, is charged to the statement of profit and loss in the year in which employee renders the services.

-f.
-Property, plant and equipment
+e) Property, plant and equipment

 Property, plant and equipment are stated at cost less accumulated depreciation and impairment losses if any.
 Cost includes expenditure directly attributable to the acquisition or construction of the asset and cost incurred for bringing the asset to its present location and condition.